 2. Describe three limitations of DSM-5 diagnostic assessment measures

 This training is designed for professional counselors, school counselors, social workers, marital and family therapists, psychologists, addiction counselors, case managers, nurses, and other health care professionals.

-To obtain the certificate of completion for the 1.25 clock hours (1.5 CE hours) associated with this online recorded program, the participant will need to purchase the online training, view the entire video, review the provided resources and documents then email a completed post-test and optional evaluation to email@example.com.
+To obtain the certificate of completion for the 1.5 hours associated with this online recorded program, the participant will need to purchase the online training, view the entire video, review the provided resources and documents then email a completed post-test and optional evaluation to email@example.com.
 Participants passing the post-test with a minimum score of 70% will receive a certificate of completion.

 Kansas Behavioral Sciences Regulatory Board does not require pre-approval of CE programs and does not even offer an approval process for most professions.
 They will consider CE programs that cover content specific to each profession's practice, skills, ethics, and knowledge.
 Additional information is provided on their website under each profession, typically in the FAQ sections.